-Yang lived and worked in San Francisco for many years and relocated to Beijing in 2004.
-She now lives in Hong Kong.
-She was appointed by the University of Hong Kong as Hung Leung Hau Ling Distinguished Fellow in Humanities in 2013, and began teaching the master-level documentary course for the students at HKU JMSC.
+Yang lived and worked in San Francisco for many years, relocated to Beijing in 2004, and now lives in Hong Kong and Hawaii.
+She was appointed by the University of Hong Kong (HKU) as Hung Leung Hau Ling Distinguished Fellow in Humanities in 2013, and began teaching the master-level documentary course for the students at HKU JMSC.
 From 2015-2019, she headed the Hong Kong Documentary Initiative at HKU, aiming to nurture the next generation of documentary filmmakers in the region.